france-connect/sources/docker/_doc/docker-stack.md

 ## Quick Start

 This is the main script you will use to manipulate the local environment.
-If you run a command `docker-stack` without arguments, it will display most of the available commands.
-To minimize performances impacts, you can run a sub-stack using `docker-stack up <sub-stack>`.
+If you run a command `dks` without arguments, it will display most of the available commands.
+To minimize performances impacts, you can run a sub-stack using `dks up <sub-stack>`.

 ### Docker Registry